From 5K to Ultra: Scaling Your Training by Distance

 The Distance Spectrum

-The good news is that the fundamental principles of endurance training remain constant across every distance.
+The fundamental principles of endurance training remain constant across every distance.
 Stress the body, let it recover, and it adapts.
-The bad news?
-The emphasis shifts so dramatically from one distance to the next that what makes you fast at 5K can actively sabotage your marathon, and what prepares you for a marathon barely scratches the surface of what an ultramarathon demands.
+Yet the emphasis shifts considerably from one distance to the next.
+What makes you fast at 5K can work against you in the marathon, and what prepares you for a marathon covers only a fraction of what an ultramarathon demands.

-Let’s walk through the distance spectrum and understand what changes, why it changes, and how to make the transition without blowing up along the way.
+This article walks through the distance spectrum to explain what changes, why it changes, and how to manage the transition.

 5K and 10K: The Engine Room